vincentmorneau/apex-pwa/doc/part1.md

 ---

-Hopefully that cleared out the WHAT and the WHY around PWAs.
+Hopefully that cleared out the WHAT and the WHY around PWA.
 Now let's head to the [Pre-requisites and APEX Setup](./part2.md) section, where we will establish the groundwork for the PWA code architecture.

 _Think this documentation can be enhanced?
 Please open a pull request and fix it!_